 Probably the most easily recognizable type of CR packaging is the bottle with a lid that requires two unlike and simultaneous motions to be opened – e.g., pushing down and twisting counterclockwise at the same time.
 While this is an example of child resistant primary packaging, some products require their secondary packaging (folding cartons) to be child resistant, either in addition to or instead of the primary packaging.
-This is especially true in the emerging industry of cannabis products: as many edible products must be primarily wrapped in paper or foil, the burden of compliance with CR regulations falls to the secondary packaging processes.
+This is especially true in the emerging industry of cannabis products: as many edible products must be primarily wrapped in paper or foil, the burden of compliance with CR regulations for marijuana packaging falls to the secondary packaging processes.

 For a packaging system to be considered child resistant, it must pass federal tests demonstrating that a set number of children ages 4 and 5 are unable to open the package within a given timeframe, as well as tests showing that it can consistently be opened by most adults, including seniors.

 Current CR Secondary Packaging Options

 Many child resistant, secondary packaging solutions exist on the market today, but options are limited to designs that often detract from the packaging’s aesthetic appeal and offer an unrefined user experience.
 Folding cartons can be made child resistant in any number of ways, but a popular solution is by adding tabs or buttons that must be pushed or otherwise engaged for the carton to open, allowing access to its contents.
 CR secondary packaging solutions on the market today: